-The lvalue slice and any rvalue slices must not overlap.
+The slice on the left and any slices on the right must not overlap.
 The vector assignment operators are evaluated right to left, and the other binary operators are evaluated left to right.
 All operands are evaluated exactly once, even if the array slice has zero elements in it.

 The order in which the array elements are computed is implementation defined, and may even occur in parallel.
 An application must not depend on this order.